 A common, homey sight in Mexico is a woman sitting at her kitchen table—sometimes accompanied by her children—“cleaning” the dried beans before cooking them.
-She is eliminating the tiny stones and other foreign objects that can frequently be found among foodstuffs that are dried in the field, stored in silos, and sold by weight.
+She is eliminating the tiny stones and other unknown objects that can frequently be found among foodstuffs that are dried in the field, stored in silos, and sold by weight.

-Today’s commercially-sold beans (the ones you find in bags at the supermarket) do tend to have less foreign material than yesteryear’s more rustic product, but they... still are not completely debris free.
+Today’s commercially-sold beans (the ones you find in bags at the supermarket) do tend to have less in appropriate material than yesteryear’s more rustic product, but they still are not completely debris free.
 Ask anyone who has accidentally bitten into a stone hiding in a bowl of soupy beans and you will have your answer: Yes, you should definitely clean the dry beans before cooking.
 If the task seems tedious to you, do it together with someone else and have a good chat while working.

 Dental work can be very expensive, so clean those beans!
 Spread them, dry, on a flat surface and go through them one by one, tossing the good beans into the cooking pot and any broken or hole-y beans—plus any debris—in the trash.

 03 of 06

 To soak or not to soak—that is the question.
 (And it is one that many cooks are very passionate about.)